dexie/dexie-website/docs/Collection/Collection.modify().md

 If the value is a function, the function will be called for each object so that the function may modify or delete any properties on the object.
 A function may also replace the object with another object by using this.value = otherObject.
 Finally, the function may also delete the object by doing `delete this.value;` See samples below.

-### WARNING

-**Safari 10 and 11 has an [issue](https://bugs.webkit.org/show_bug.cgi?id=178380) that basically makes this method stop working on queries utilizing indexes (As with dexie where clauses) if using dexie@2.
-Dexie@3 works around this issue.
-This issue is being discussed in [Dexie issue 594](https://github.com/dfahlander/Dexie.js/issues/594)**

 ### Error Handling

 If any object fails to be modified or an exception occur in a callback function, entire operation will fail and transaction will be aborted.